Skip to content

 setIncrBy(SFunction<T, ?> column, Number val)

-// Increment a field by a specified value when the condition is met
+// Increment field by specified value when condition is met

 setIncrBy(boolean condition, SFunction<T, ?> column, Number val)